duartegroup/metallicious/docs/source/examples.rst

 Example 4: Parametrization of new template
 ------------

-If template parameters are unavailable, one may want to parametrize them.
+(see `example_4/ <https://github.com/duartegroup/metallicious/tree/main/metallicious/examples/example4_template_parametrization>`_) If template parameters are unavailable, one may want to parametrize them.
 In *metallicious*, this is done by specifying the multiplicity of the metal, which signals *metallicious* to perform QM calculations if necessary.
 For this functionality, the additional dependencies (see installation guide) are needed (`autode <https://github.com/duartegroup/autodE>`_, `ORCA <https://orcaforum.kofo.mpg.de/app.php/portal>`_, and `psiRESP <https://github.com/lilyminium/psiresp>`_).